8 Top Arrondissements to Stay in Paris for First Time Visitors

 Cars drive on both sides of the wide Champs Elysees avenue, which is lined by uniformly cut trees, and the Arc de Triomphe is in the distance.

-The 8th arrondissement includes the Arc de Triomphe, the Champs Elysées, the Place de la Concorde, and Parc Monceau.
+The 8th arrondissement includes the Arc de Triomphe, the Champs Elysées, the Place de la Concorde, and Parc Monceau, as well as museums like the Grand Palais, Petit Palais, and Jacquemart-André.

-This is a great Parisian arrondissement if you want to stay in neighborhoods with beautiful architecture, still have easy access to the city center, but be a bit more away from highly touristy areas (once you get off of the Champs Elysees line).
+This is a great Parisian arrondissement if you want to stay in neighborhoods with beautiful architecture, still have easy access to the city center, but be a bit more away from highly touristy areas (once you get off the Champs-Élysées line).
 Many parts of the 8th have a more residential feel.

 Best Hotels to Stay in the 8th Arrondissement: